Home

 They define our mind-body constitution, this is also known as Prakriti.

-Your Prakriti is a unique Doshas that you has when you were concieved, which stays all the way with you throughout your life.
+Your Prakriti are unique doshas that you has when you were concieved, which stays all the way with you throughout your life.

 It is necessary to comprehend and love our own Prakriti and maintain balance in order to attain health.